THE INCLINE BENCH PRESS VS FLAT BENCH PRESS

 The three rep ranges you should use are described in this article: How many sets and reps should you do?

-INTEGRATING THE INCLINE BENCH TO YOUR WORKOUT
+INTEGRATING THE INCLINE BENCH TO YOUR TRAINING PROGRAM

 Want to know how to use this exercise in your workout?